Bayesian calibration: mis-specified case

 Rationale

 Model mis-specification is the norm.
-What happen to calibration in that case?
+What happens to calibration in that case?

 Misspecified models and calibration